-The Hawaiian Islands are home to plants and animals found nowhere else in the world, and to Native Hawaiian communities still honor their traditional practices.
+The Hawaiian Islands are home to plants and animals found nowhere else in the world, and to Native Hawaiian communities who continue to honor their traditional ways of life.

 Founded in 1988, the Mid-Pacific regional office, located in Honolulu, Hawaiʻi, works on a range of environmental and community health issues, including:

 Companies from Hawaiʻi’s plantation past are diverting public water for private profit, draining rivers and streams dry.
 The Mid-Pacific regional office has fought for decades to restore stream flows on behalf of local and Native Hawaiian communities.
 As a result, we have established widely renowned precedent that water is a public trust, not private property—a tool we continue to use in our ongoing campaign to uphold public and Native Hawaiian rights to flowing water.